yvanzo/musicbrainz-server/.github/PULL_REQUEST_TEMPLATE.md

 <!--
     Hello!
-Thanks for submitting a pull request to MusicBrainz Server We appreciate your time and interest in helping our project!
+Thanks for submitting a pull request to MusicBrainz Server.
+    We appreciate your time and interest in helping our project!

     Use this template to help us review your change.
 Not everything is required,